Distance

 Many of the pine trees in our mountains were planted by Lukens, and they’re still there today!

-According to Shirley Sargent’s book which I’m holding in the image below, “Theodore Parker Lukens: Father of Forestry,” Lukens received orders for seeds and seedlings from such diverse sources as Henry E. Huntington, Theodore Payne, Sen. Thomas R. Bard, Harrison G. Otis, the Mt Wilson Toll Rd Company, and locations as far away as Chile and Australia.
+According to Shirley Sargent’s book, “Theodore Parker Lukens: Father of Forestry,” Lukens received orders for seeds and seedlings from such diverse sources as Henry E. Huntington, Theodore Payne, Sen. Thomas R. Bard, Harrison G. Otis, the Mt Wilson Toll Rd Company, and locations as far away as Chile and Australia.

 Additionally, one of the largest plantings supplied by Lukens in 1905 included 17,000 seedlings for the development of Griffith Park in Los Angeles!